Calico Ghost Town

 Is Ghost Town of Calico worth visiting?

 Yes, in our opinion, Calico is worth visiting.
-It’s one of the most beautiful ghost towns in California and one of the best preserved.
+It’s one of the most beautiful and best preserved ghost towns in California.
 Moreover, this place offers a great variety of attractions.
 Therefore, it’s an excellent idea for an active family vacation.
 If you travel with kids, they’ll be thrilled.
 On the town’s official website, you can find various programs and attractions for children.

-The Calico is very popular because it’s located on the route between Las Vegas and Los Angeles.
+Calico is very popular because it’s located on the route between Las Vegas and Los Angeles.
 Therefore, there will always be other tourists here.
-It’s not a wild place where you’re alone and feels like you’re in a real ghost town.
+It’s not a wild place where you’re alone and feel like you’re in a real ghost town.
 But it’s real.
 It’s a slightly different character, an educational and relaxing one.
-Perfect place for families with kids.
+It’s a perfect place for families with kids.

 Moreover, this town is perfect for stylized photos.
 So wear cowboy hats, cowboy boots, leather jackets, or plaid flannel shirts for yourself and your kids for awesome pictures.